-Beta Cambridge School (BCS), the fifth member of the Taleb Group of Schools aims to provide every student with the most up-to-date skills, tools and knowledge so that they may progress seamlessly and successfully onto the next stages in their journey of education, on to Higher Education and to a fulfilling career through the school pursuing the rich content of IB curriculum through the process of an inquiry-based learning approach and criteria-based assessment system.
+Beta Cambridge School (BCS), the fifth member of the Taleb Group of Schools aims to provide every student with the most up-to-date skills, tools and knowledge so that they may progress seamlessly and successfully onto the next stages in their journey of education, on to Higher Education and to a fulfilling career.
+Through the best ib schools in Qatar, students get a capability to acquire the process of an inquiry-based learning approach and criteria-based assessment system.

-At Beta Cambridge School, the Primary Years Programme forms the bedrock for learning in the formative years through inquiry-based learning.
+At Beta Cambridge School, the ib primary years programme forms the bedrock for learning in the formative years through inquiry-based learning.

 Certainly a place of joy, discovery and learning, the International Kindergarten is a second home to our students between the ages 3 – 5 years.